Trevalga: History

+In October 2023, it was reported that the Manor had been sold for £16 million to Castle Lane Securities, a subsidiary of the British property company William Pears Group.

 Notable buildings

 The parish church is dedicated to St Petroc; the patrons of the rectory are the dean and chapter of Truro.
 The earliest recorded rectors are Richard (1173) and Robert Bardolph (1191).
 The church was built in the 12th and 13th centuries (the tower being later than the nave and chancel).
 After restoration work the church was reopened in 1875.
 For many years it has been a member of the Boscastle Group of Anglican parishes.

 The original manor house of Trevalga is Redevallen in the adjoining parish of Minster.
 The current building dates from 1642 but is possibly on the site of an earlier building.
 Writing in 1879, Sir John Maclean describes the principal room being decorated with a moulded cornice, and that it formerly had a fine moulded ceiling.
 MacLean also records that the walls were pierced for musketry.
 The house is a grade II listed building.

 There is an early Cornish wheel-headed wayside cross in the churchyard.
 The cross is believed to date from the 8th century.
 It used to stand by the churchpath but was moved to the churchyard in the early 19th century by the then rector.

 At the southeastern corner of the parish of Trevalga is Trevalga Mill, a ruined eighteenth century water mill.
 The mill lies in fields next to the Trevillet River and is the only one of the four mills on the river (the others are Halgabron, Trevillet and Trethevy) to lie upstream of the waterfall currently known as St Nectan's Kieve.
 The mill belonged to the nearby manor of Redevallen and would have been used first for grinding corn then perhaps also the making of worsted.

 The hamlet also contains two medieval long houses.